yashas-13/curly-dollop/README.md

 - Message board visible to all users
 - File upload and download
 - Uses SQLite for storage (single `data.sqlite` file)
+- Dark theme inspired by the Discord interface

 ## Setup